 I receive compensation for content and many links on this blog.
 Citibank is an advertising partner of this site, as is American Express, Chase, Barclays and Capital One.
 Any opinions expressed in this post are my own, and have not been reviewed, approved, or endorsed by my advertising partners.
 I do not write about all credit cards that are available -- instead focusing on miles, points, and cash back (and currencies that can be converted into the same).
 Terms apply to the offers and benefits listed on this page.

 The American Express Centurion Card, colloquially known as the Black Card, has a certain legendary status although I have tended to believe the personal card isn’t worth the high cost.
 There’s a $7500 initiation fee and a $2500 annual fee, so you pay $10,000 in your first year for the privilege.
 The small business Centurion Card, at least, is likely to be a business expense that may be deductible.

-The card’s annual fee is going up to $5000 per year in April 2020 and the card is losing its $200 annual airline fee credit.
+The card’s annual fee went up to $5000 per year in April 2020 and the card lost its $200 annual airline fee credit.
 So they’re going to need strong benefits to compensate.

 For instance, the Platinum card comes with:

 - Airport lounge access: American Express Centurion lounges, Delta lounges (when flying Delta same day), Priority Pass, Plaza Premium lounges, Escape lounges, Airspace lounges

 - Elite status: Hilton Gold, Marriott Gold, National Car Rental Executive

 - Hotel and concierge: American Express Fine Hotels and Resorts privileges on stays at participating hotels booked at the Fine Hotels and Resorts rate, plus concierge service.